-For decades, diesel power has dominated the world of vans.
-In a government van survey published in 2021, a massive 97 per cent of all vans were powered by diesel, with 2.7 percent having a petrol engine.
+For decades, diesel engines have dominated the world of vans.
+In the UK Government’s most recent van usage survey, published in 2021, a massive 97 percent of all vans were powered by diesel.
+Only 2.7 percent had a petrol engine and a tiny fraction were electric.

-Things are changing, however, with sales of new electric vans hitting record volumes in 2023.
-The total increased by 21 per cent last year, to 20,253 units – according to figures from the Society of Motor Manufacturers and Traders (SMMT).
-Even so, that is still just 5.9 percent of the overall market, with diesel accounting for 91.6 percent of van registrations.
+Things are changing, however, as sales of new electric vans hit record volumes.
+Figures from the Society of Motor Manufacturers and Traders (SMMT) show that electric van sales are up 41.9 percent year-on-year in 2025.
+Nonetheless, that is still only 7.6 percent of the overall market, with diesel accounting for 86.5 percent of van registrations.

-Here, we look at the current pros and cons of an electric van, so you can see if buying one would be good for your business.
+Here, we look at the current pros and cons of an electric van, so you can decide if buying one would be good for your business.

 The pros of electric vans

 - Cost savings: electric vans are significantly cheaper to run than their diesel counterparts, often as little as half the cost on a pence-per-mile basis.
-The cost savings will be even greater if the van is charged at home using a low-rate tariff.
+The cost savings will be even greater if the van is charged at home or at a workplace using a low-rate tariff.

 - Easier and cheaper maintenance: because electric vans have fewer moving parts, the cost of servicing and repairs should be more affordable.
 The website WhoCanFixMyCar says a typical cost of an electric vehicle service is £143.75, some £30 cheaper than an equivalent petrol or diesel vehicle.
 That will soon add up if you run a large fleet of vans.